Jordan • June 7 – July 11, 2019

 Early Bronze Age Caravan Stop

-In the third millennium B.C.E., a city flourished at the site of Khirbat Iskandar, situated on the famous caravan route, the King's Highway, east of the Dead Sea in the Plains of Moab.
-Excavations have revealed occupation spanning the entire Early Bronze Age (3500–2000 B.C.E.).
-Khirbat Iskandar is unique, since it appears to continue urban traditions following the collapse of urban life at the end of EB III.
-It is the only site to include an extensive multi-phase EB IV settlement on the tell.
+In the 3rd millennium B.C.E., a city flourished at the site of Khirbat Iskandar, situated on the famous caravan route, the King's Highway, east of the Dead Sea in the Plains of Moab.
+Excavations have revealed occupation spanning the much of the Early Bronze Age (3700–1930 B.C.E.).
+Khirbat Iskandar is unique since it appears to continue urban traditions following the collapse of urban life at the end of EB III.
+It is one of the few “tell” sites to include an extensive multi-phase EB IV settlement during this so-called “nomadic interlude” or “dark age” in the second half of the 3rd millennium B.C.E.

 How does a dig team work?
 What do archaeologists look for at a dig?
 In this documentary DVD, learn how excavators work and what we can learn from archaeology.
 More information.

-Excavations in 2016 will focus on the urban settlement primarily to extend our lateral exposure of the structures within the city.
-Excavation of the destruction level has already uncovered rooms filled with pottery, artifacts, botanical remains and interesting features within the rooms.
-A “high place” was also excavated atop the summit of a mountain overlooking the site.
-There are three cemeteries in the vicinity.
-The team will be lodged in a delightful hotel in the nearby town of Madaba, two per room, with meals, a swimming pool and within walking distance of downtown.
+Excavations in 2019 will focus on the urban settlement primarily to extend our lateral exposure of the structures within the city.
+Excavation of the destruction level has already uncovered rooms filled with pottery, artifacts, botanical remains, and interesting features within the rooms.
+A “high place” was also excavated atop the summit of a mountain overlooking the site, which, along with the three cemeteries and remains of megaliths in the vicinity, denote a complex society and a town that spread further across the landscape than the 8-acre tell suggests.

 Dr. Suzanne Richard